progrium/docker-plugins/README.md

 ## Writing plugins

 Plugins are simply directories of executable hook scripts for available hooks, similar to Dokku plugins, and a plugin.toml file.
-The `plugn` tool is still a work in progress, but will eventually help manage compatibility and configuration.
+The `plugn` tool helps manage these plugins.
+It is still a work in progress, but will eventually also help manage compatibility and configuration.

 ### Hook scripts